Fortune (Chris Brown album): Promotion

 On March 2, 2012, Brown released the first episode of his Fortune web series, showing him backstage at the 2012 Lo Nuestro Awards where he performed "International Love" with Pitbull, playing in a celebrity basketball game during NBA All-Star Weekend in Orlando with rappers Common, 50 Cent, T.I., and singer R. Kelly, as well as partying and dancing at the club.
-In April 2012, Brown appeared in Australia as one of the performing acts for the urban music festival, Supafest.
-His set list was composed of 12 songs: "Turn Up the Music", "Till I Die", "Run It!", "Deuces", "Yeah 3x", "Look at Me Now", "Beautiful People", "She Ain't You", "Wet the Bed", "My Last", "Body 2 Body" and "Birthday Cake".
+In April 2012, Brown appeared in Australia as the headliner for the urban music festival, Supafest.
+His set list was composed of 18 songs: "I Can Transform Ya", "Wall to Wall", "Turn Up the Music", "Strip", "Till I Die", "Run It!", "Deuces", "Yeah 3x", "Look at Me Now", "Beautiful People", "She Ain't You", "Wet the Bed", "Take You Down", "My Last", "Leave the Club", "Forever", "Body 2 Body" and "Birthday Cake".
+On May 7, 2012, Brown released the second episode of his Fortune web series.
 On May 8, 2012, Brown appeared on Dancing with the Stars (US) to perform "Turn Up the Music".
 For the performance, Brown and his dancers wore suits.
 He later performed the song at the 2012 Billboard Music Awards, held at the MGM Grand Garden Arena in Paradise, Nevada on May 20, 2012.
 The performance featured projected images on the stage backdrop and BMX bike stunt troupes racing around the stage, as Brown performed choreographed routines while lip synching.
 His performance was met with a mixed response from celebrities, most notably Joe Jonas, Pink, and Carey Hart, who all criticized the singer for lip synching.
 On June 8, 2012, Brown appeared on NBC's Today show and performed "Turn Up the Music", "Don't Wake Me Up", "Yeah 3x" and "Forever", as part of the program's "Summer Concert Series".

 At the 2012 BET Awards on July 1, 2012, he performed a medley of "Turn Up the Music" and "Don't Wake Me Up", and appeared shirtless for the performance with half his body spray painted in grey.
 Brown performed acrobatic moves with six backup dancers "under triangle-shaped beams" as green and red flashing lights appeared throughout the stage.

 Brown embarked on his Carpe Diem Tour in November 2012 to further promote Fortune.
 The tour included 13 shows in Europe, five shows in Africa, and one show in Asia; this amounted to a total of 19 shows worldwide.
-Brown began the tour on November 14, 2012 with a show in Denmark, and ended it on December 27, 2012.
+Brown began the tour on November 14, 2012, with a show in Denmark, and ended it on December 27, 2012.